joshuaprince/MultiBingo-MC/web/backend/websockets_api.md

 }
 ```

-`squares` is a list of 25 Goal objects, each corresponding to a square on the
+`spaces` is a list of 25 Goal objects, each corresponding to a space on the
 board.
 Each Goal object consists of:
 - An `id` field, which corresponds to the goal ID in goals.xml.
 - A `position` field, which is an integer from 0 through 24 with the